JetBrains/teamcity-documentation/topics/hashicorp-vault.md

 [HashiCorp Vault](https://www.vaultproject.io) is a secure storage for your tokens, passwords, certificates and encryption keys.
 Instead of storing sensitive information inside TeamCity parameters and tokens, you can store it in Vault and set up TeamCity so that it can securely access this data from Vault.

+You can set up a TeamCity-Vault integration with various engine types: key-value (both KV and KV2), AWS, Google Cloud, and others.

 ## Common Information

 To set up an integration with HashiCorp Vault, you need to set up the [corresponding connection](configuring-connections.md) in the required project (or &lt;Root project&gt;, if you want any TeamCity project to use this connection).